-To participate in the National Disability Insurance Scheme (NDIS), a person must be under 65 years-old at the time they request to join the trial.
+To participate in the National Disability Insurance Scheme (NDIS), you must be under 65 years of age.

-- are an Australian citizen OR the holder of a permanent visa OR a protected Special Category Visa (SCV, subclass 444) and
+You meet the residence requirements if you live in an area where the NDIS is already available and are an Australian citizen OR the holder of a permanent visa OR a protected Special Category Visa (SCV, subclass 444).

-A person meets the disability requirements if they have a disability which:
+You meet the disability requirements if you have a disability which:

-- the impairment or impairments affect the individual’s capacity for social or economic participation; and
+• the impairment or impairments affect your capacity for social or economic participation; and

-- the person is likely to require support under the NDIS for their lifetime.
+• you are likely to require support under the NDIS for your lifetime.

 Early intervention requirements

-- the Commission is satisfied that provision of early intervention supports for the person is likely to benefit them by reducing their future needs for supports in relation to disability; and
+• the NDIS is satisfied that provision of early intervention supports for you is likely to benefit you by reducing your future needs for supports in relation to disability; and

-- the Commission is satisfied that provision of early intervention supports for the person is likely to benefit them by:
+• the NDIS is satisfied that provision of early intervention supports for you is likely to benefit you by:

-(a) mitigating or alleviating the impact of the person’s impairment upon their functional capacity to undertake communication, social interaction, learning, mobility, self-care or self-management; or
+(a) mitigating or alleviating the impact of your impairment upon your functional capacity to undertake communication, social interaction, learning, mobility, self-care or self-management; or

 (b) preventing the deterioration of such functional capacity; or